ExpressLRS/Docs/docs/quick-start/receivers/updating.md

         ???
 Warning "Receiver LED already Solid"
             If the Receiver LED has become Solid from a failed update, and you're reflashing through this method, you still need to do the previous step: Manually putting the receiver into Bootloader Mode.
 This ensures the Receiver is indeed in a Bootloader state rather than some random boot loop.

-    4. Determine whether your UART Adapter is being detected corrrectly as a USB-to-UART Device.
+    4. Determine whether your UART Adapter is being detected correctly as a USB-to-UART Device.

         ![CP210x]{ align=right }